History of NSF funded grants

 Compressive Sensing (CS) reconstruction of the surface skin temperature [Kelvin] (left column, 01/01/2002) and surface water vapor mass mixing ratio [g/kg dry air] (right column, 09/09/2002) for all daily ascending orbital tracks.
 The originally retrieved fields (top row), the randomly under-sampled fields (middle row), and the CS reconstructed fields (bottom row).
 The under-sampled fields only contain 45% of randomly chosen pixels, which are also corrupted with a white Gaussian noise.
 The data are obtained from level II, AIRS/AMSU retrievals.

-Stochastic theories of water/sediment transport and landscape evolution
+Water/sediment transport and landscape evolution

 We explore new methodologies for quantifying the stochastic nature of bedload sediment transport using multiscale analysis and dynamical system theory.
 We seek to understand the relations between near bed turbulence, river bed morphodynamics and sediment transport using experimental, theoretical, and numerical research.
 At the basin scale, we investigate network-based frameworks for identifying potential synchronizations and amplifications of sediment delivery to basin outlets and also for identifying hotspots of fluvial geomorphic change based on dynamic connectivity.
 Dynamical frameworks for the analysis of river meandering dynamics, inferring process from form, and quantifying response to perturbations are also studied.
 Finally, landscape re-organization under climate change is studied using both controlled laboratory experiments and theoretical approaches.